OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID1.md

 Participants shall support all security considerations specified in clause 8 [Financial-grade API Security Profile 1.0 - Part 1: Advanced][FAPI-1-Advanced].
- Brazilian ICP issues RSA x509 certificates only this section removes for simplicity support for EC algorithms and requires that only IANA recommended encryption algorithms be used.
+ The Brazilian ICP issues RSA x509 certificates only therefor section removes for simplicity support for EC algorithms and requires that only IANA recommended encryption algorithms be used.

 ## Algorithm considerations